This is a named option within the Human Ecology PhD.

 The School of Human Ecology Graduate Program values the professional development of graduate students and provides financial awards to those who are invited to present at professional conferences/exhibits.
 The purpose of the support is to encourage participation in professional development, scholarly research, and/or creative endeavor and to help cover expenses not covered by other sources.
 Students may receive a maximum award of $650 for travel ($750 for international travel) to support conference participation in a single academic year.
 Students are encouraged to seek conference and travel funding from the Graduate School as a first step and apply for supplemental funds through SoHE as needed.

 In addition, each academic department within the School of Human Ecology may offer additional professional development grant opportunities.
-See the program Events Calendar for the most up-to-date information on professional development opportunities.
+See Programming and the Events Calendar for the most up-to-date information on professional development opportunities.